 Some courses may have additional entry requirements or supplementary application criteria.
 Check the online course information for details.

 English language requirements

-Applicants to study at CSU must meet minimum English language proficiency requirements.
+Applicants must meet CSU's minimum English language proficiency requirements to study with CSU.

 The University has a number of alternative pathways to get into university, including:

 In some courses, a strong performance in Year 12 subjects relevant to the course of study will be considered.

 The minimum Australian Tertiary Admissions Ranking (ATAR) indicates the score an applicant needs to be admitted to a university's undergraduate course.

 The minimum published ATAR required for admission to a CSU course in the Main Round of UAC offers in 2014 was 65.00.
 Please note that this requirement may change on an annual basis.

 While this figure is the minimum ATAR required to gain entry to CSU, you may require a higher ATAR to be accepted into specific courses.
 Keep in mind that many courses at CSU do not rely solely on the ATAR for admission and use a range of selection criteria other than, or in combination with, the ATAR.